-Liberia's school-based deworming efforts are being supported by the Charity through a partnership with the Schistosomiasis Control Initiative (SCI).
+- Liberia's school-based deworming efforts are being supported by the Charity through a partnership with the Schistosomiasis Control Initiative (SCI).
 The goal of the programme is to ensure that 450,000 school-age children receive annual treatment for schistosomiasis and intestinal worms.
 Based on existing data, treatment for schistosomiasis will be targeted in ten counties, and treatment for intestinal worms will occur in six counties.
-Mapping for schistosomiasis is being done as part of the larger NTD control programme in Liberia, and will be completed in early 2014.
-Mapping results will identify additional counties to target for treatment.
-Treatments will be distributed using a school-based deworming approach and implemented by the Liberia Ministry of Health with technical oversight and advice from SCI and other partners.
-The implementing partner in Liberia is SCI a UK-based organisation.

-Rwanda is one of the two countries that the Charity traces its roots to.
+Mapping for schistosomiasis is being done as part of the larger NTD control programme in Liberia, and was completed in early 2014.
+Unfortunately, due to the devastating Ebola outbreak, all public health programs were suspended in the country and school-based activities were not able to continue during the second half of the fiscal year.
+Once we are able to begin treatment again it will be distributed using both a community and a school-based deworming approach and implemented by the Liberia Ministry of Health with technical oversight and advice from SCI and other partners.
+The implementing partner in Liberia is SCI a UK-based organisation. - Rwanda is one of the two countries that the Charity traces its roots to.
 Commencing in 2007, one of the Charity's founding partners (the Legatum Foundation) initiated a national integrated NTD programme to treat children and adults with donated anthelmintic drugs in the form of mass drug administration.
 The programme ran from 2007 until mid-2011 and treated over four million people in Rwanda.
 At the end of the four-year programme, at a time when the Charity was being incubated to provide philanthropic support to tackle NTDs, the Rwanda programme was selected to be one of the Charity's first focus countries.
 The goal of the Charity's Rwanda programme is to improve prevention, surveillance, control and the management of NTDs with specific attention to schistosomiasis and intestinal worms.
 The programme aims to consolidate the health gains that were achieved in first four years of the programme, to strengthen government ownership, advocacy, resource mobilization, and financial sustainability of the NTD control programme, and to strengthen the integration and linkages of the NTD programme into sector-wide and national budgetary and financing mechanisms.
 The Rwanda programme targets nearly seven million people for intestinal worm treatment, including school-age children, pre-school children, and pregnant women.
 It also targets school-age children for schistosomiasis.
 The implementing partner in Rwanda is SCI.